 For more coarse-grained permissions - for example, global admin permissions - we use Role Based Access Control (RBAC) to restrict the available functionality to the user’s role.

 We are guided by OWASP's guidelines on securing web applications and aim to be at least level 1 compliant in their Application Security Verification Standard (ASVS).
 Here, we briefly enumerate our policies in the following Control areas:

 - Failed logins give no information about reason for failure.

-- User names are never used in URLs.
+- Sensitive information is never included in URLs.

 - Users are informed at each login when their last login was, so they can see if anyone has impersonated them since their last session.

 - A security event logs all login attempts.